hessius/HFNOsplitter/Documentation/en/04 Setup and Treatment.md

 - 2 x Smaller 22mm to Optiflow adapter – ”Adapter”
 - 2 x Cleaned 50 cl PET bottle – ”Collection bottle"
 - 2 x Cable Tie (at least 100 mm in length)
-- (Optional Red standard sized airway plug)
+- (Optional: standard Or printable 15mm plug)
+- (Optional: printable PET plug)
 - Sterile water, 1000 ml.

 _\*N.B.
 That the Air Spiral tube generally comes in a set with a water chamber ("Tube & Chamber Kit"), only one of which is used in the SHFNO setup._